InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 <b>Ensure Originality</b>: Does this output reflect my unique perspective, voice, and synthesis, rather than just raw AI-generated text?
 (Your value is in your human insight; the AI is simply the assistant.)<br>
 <b>Practice Transparency</b>: Have I explicitly stated where and how I used AI in the creation of this work?
 (Honesty about your process builds trust with your readers and colleagues.)<br>
 <br>
 I sent early versions of this article to Google Gemini Pro two times and used some of the recommendations the team of rivals I set up provided.
 Google Gemini Pro gave some help with formatting and was most helpful in the section on ethics.
-You'll see the process of how to work with AI recursively outlined later in this article.<br>
+You'll see the process of how to work with AI recursively outlined later in this article.<br><br>
 Here is how to set up a team of rivals for an image, but you can do the same for any type of content that your AI system accepts :<br><br>
 *****<br>
 You are a team of artist rivals.
 One person is an artist, one is a cartoonist, one is a photographer, one is an illustrator, and one artist is the choice of Google Gemini.